Jessup River Wild Forest - Unit Management Plan

 2007 Rescission of Snowmobile Sections

-2015 UMP Amendment - Public Motor Vehicle Access Road
+2015 Amendment - Public Motor Vehicle Access Road

-This UMP Amendment proposes to provide better access to the area's snowmobile trail network by allowing public motor vehicle access along 900 feet of existing road across the Jessup River Wild Forest.
-The existing road leads to a proposed parking area on the Perkins Clearing Conservation Easement, the approval for which is being sought separately in an Interim Recreation Management Plan (RMP).
-This amendment does not propose any changes to the snowmobile trail configuration within the unit.
+This amendment proposed to allow public motor vehicle access along 900 feet of existing road across the Jessup River Wild Forest.
+The existing road leads to a proposed parking area on the Perkins Clearing Conservation Easement.

 More about Jessup River Wild Forest - Unit Management Plan: